zaydabash/EnviroWatch/README.md

 ## About

 EnviroWatch is a real-time environmental monitoring dashboard that combines live air quality data with an intuitive, Homes.ai-inspired interface.
-Built with modern web technologies, it provides:
+Built with modern web technologies, it provides comprehensive air quality insights through interactive maps, anomaly detection, and natural language commands.

+**Key Features:**
-- **Real-time Air Quality Monitoring**: Live data from OpenAQ stations worldwide
+- **Real-time Air Quality Monitoring**: Live data from OpenAQ stations worldwide with color-coded visualizations
-- **Anomaly Detection**: Automated scoring system that identifies unusual PM2.5 patterns
+- **Anomaly Detection**: Automated scoring system that identifies unusual PM2.5 patterns using z-score analysis
-- **Interactive Map**: Visual representation of air quality stations with color-coded markers
+- **Interactive Map**: Visual representation of air quality stations with customizable radius overlays
-- **Chat Interface**: Natural language commands to filter, search, and explore data
+- **Chat Interface**: Natural language commands to filter, search, and explore data intuitively
 - **Shareable Links**: URL parameters for easy sharing of specific views and filters
 - **Dark Theme UI**: Modern, glassy card-based design optimized for data visualization

 Perfect for environmental researchers, data enthusiasts, or anyone interested in monitoring air quality in their area.
+The dashboard pulls live data from OpenAQ and Open-Meteo APIs, processes it client-side, and presents it in an elegant, user-friendly interface.

 ## License